-Responsibility for submission of the final grade report is shared between the instructor, who submits the final grades, and the department head, or dean in non-departmentalized colleges, who approves the final grades.
+Final grade submission and approval is a two-stage process, with responsibility shared between the instructor, who submits the final grades, and the department head, or dean in non-departmentalized colleges, who approves the final grades.

 If instructors wish to release or post any final grades unofficially, they should do so confidentially.
 Grades should not be posted with public access.